marditds/fit-clue/README.md

 - DNS resolution with SSRF protection — rejects links that resolve to private/internal IP ranges
 - Timeout-wrapped lookups to prevent function hangs on unresponsive hosts

-This keeps the platform's core loop (submit a link, community identifies it) resistant to abuse without relying on manual moderation for every submission.
+This keeps the platform's core loop resistant to abuse without relying on manual moderation for every submission.

 ## Serverless Functions